Twitter Live Recap: Investing, Interest Rates, and Government Relief Measures

 It’s more complex than that, but the two are tied.
 Generally, if the Fed drops rates, so too will other loans.
 Student loans, mortgages, and even car loan borrowers shouldn’t expect the same drop in rates as the Fed, but they will see an impact.

-Another question cropped up around the Fed rate reduction and Annual Percentage Yield (APY), specifically on SoFi Money® cash management accounts.
-Similar to other institutions, SoFi Money reduced APY rates.
+Another question cropped up around the Fed rate reduction and Annual Percentage Yield (APY), specifically on SoFi Checking and Savings® checking and savings accounts.
+Similar to other institutions, SoFi Checking and Savings reduced APY rates.
 However, that’s not a reason to reconsider savings, suggested Walsh.

 APY is just one benefit of a savings account, but the liquidity and easy access is just as important.
 Having the right amount of money in a safety net, with no restrictions, is important for anyone’s financial wellbeing.